LGBTQ rights in the Gambia: Laws on same-sex sexual activity

 The criminalisation of same-sex sexual conduct began in Gambia's colonial era, when it was under British control as the Gambia Colony and Protectorate.
 The colonial Criminal Code (1933) of Gambia was implemented in 1934; its provisions, proscribing consensual sexual activity between males as "carnal knowledge against the order of nature" have remained in force to the present.
 Amendments to the code have included changes to criminalise sexual behavior between women as "gross indecency" by the Criminal Code (Amendment) Act, 2005, and 2014 provisions dealing with "aggravated" homosexual offences that attract higher penalties, including the possibility of life imprisonment.

+"Aggravated" offences

+The Criminal Code (Amendment) Act 2014 introduced the crime of "aggravated homsexuality", which applies to "serial offenders" and gay or lesbian people living with HIV, carrying a mandatory life sentence.
+President Jammeh signed the bill into law on October 2014 without making a public announcement.
+The law defines "aggravated homosexuality" to include sexual acts with persons of the same gender under 18 years of age, disabled persons, drugged persons, or where the accused is a parent or a guardian, as well as an authority figure.

+Homosexual acts remain criminalised under Section 158 of the Criminal Code, punishable by up to 14 years imprisonment for both men and women (amended in 2005 to include women).

 Gender identity and expression

 The Gambia does not allow citizens to change their legal gender.
 Since 2013, the country has restricted freedom of gender expression under section 167 of the Criminal Code, which forbids men to dress "as women"; cross-dressing is punishable by up to 5 years in jail or a fine of 50,000 Gambian dalasi.